 - 3 tsp vegetable oil

-Mix together the plain flour, butter and caster sugar for the shortbread and press it into the bottom of a lined traybake tin until it is compact
+To make the shortbread layer, mix together the plain flour, butter and caster sugar and press it into the bottom of the tin until it is compact and level

-Bake it on 160C/325F/Gas Mark 3 for 35 minutes until golden brown.
+Bake it for 35 minutes until golden brown.
 Leave it in the tin and put it on a cooling rack to cool completely

 Pour the caramel on top of the shortbread and put it in the fridge to set